Akshat-dev-aps-9981/ChatApp-Java/README.md

 npm start
 ```

-5. **Access the App**: Open a web browser and go to `http://localhost:3000` to access Chirp Chat.
+5. **Access the App**: Open a web browser and go to `http://localhost:3000` to access Chat-App.

 ## Contributing

-We welcome contributions to Chirp Chat!
+We welcome contributions to Chat-App!
 If you find a bug or have an idea for an enhancement, feel free to open an issue or submit a pull request.
 Please make sure to follow our [contribution guidelines](CONTRIBUTING.md).

 ## License